njaard/sonnerie/README.md

 [![Crates.io](https://img.shields.io/crates/v/sonnerie.svg)](https://crates.io/crates/sonnerie)
 [![docs](https://img.shields.io/badge/docs-api-green)](https://docs.rs/sonnerie)

-NOTE: this master branch contains a new major version; use released (on crates.io) or tagged versions instead!
+NOTE: this master branch and this README pertain to a new major version; use released (on crates.io) or tagged versions instead!
 The master branch has no guarantees of file-format stability.

 # Introduction

 Sonnerie is a time-series database.
-Map a timestamp to a floating-point value.
+Map a string to a list of timestamps and value.
 Store multiple of these series in a single database.
 Insert tens of millions of samples in minutes, on rotational media or solid-state.

-Sonnerie is optimized for storing data that comes in as many values over many series, and for reading one series at a time.
+Sonnerie is optimized for storing data that comes in as many values over many series (insertion of millions of items takes minutes and doesn't block other readers or writers), and for reading one series at a time in 10s of milliseconds.
 It is also very good at dumping lexicographically sequential series (which means: everything).

 Sonnerie can very efficiently do random insertions and updates, and works well for huge databases.
 Due to the compact disk format, sparse data such